 Dawson et al. reported that 3% taurine in tap water improved exercise performance in rats.
 Taurine supplementation significantly reduces urinary excretions of creatinine, creatine, 3-methylhistidine after treadmill running .

 Several studies are also reporting beneficial effects not only in animals but also in humans [5,6].
-Baum and Weiss reported that taurine containing drink “Red Bull” favorably influenced cardiac parameters in thirteen endurance trained subjects performed an exhaustive exercise compared to similar drink without taurine but did not measure physical performance.
+Baum and Weiss reported that taurine containing drink “Red Bull” favourably influenced cardiac parameters in thirteen endurance-trained subjects performed an exhaustive exercise compared to similar drink without taurine but did not measure physical performance.

 Zhang and colleagues noted significant increases in VO2max and cycle ergometer exercise time to exhaustion.
 Authors attributed the ergogenic effect to taurine’s antioxidant activity.
 Another study in eleven young men (18-20 y) reported a significant increase in VO2max, exercise endurance time and maximal workload .

 Taurine supplementation seems to somewhat decrease the severity of DOMS after high-intensity eccentric exercise.
 However, parameters of muscle damage including serum myoglobin and creatine kinase levels were unaffected .
 Some subjective and objective markers of DOMS and muscle damage were slightly improved with the combination of 3.2 g BCAA and 2.0 g taurine, three times a day, two weeks prior to and three days after exercise .

 Majority of studies were sponsored by taurine manufacturers Taisho Pharmaceutical Co., Ltd., Japan or Seikatsu Bunkasya Co.
 Inc.